mongodb/docs/source/includes/list-table-alert-notification-methods.rst

        and alert assignments directly in PagerDuty.

        This option is available only for alerts that require acknowledgement.
-       Informational alerts, such as the alert that a user has joined a group, cannot use this notification method.
+       Informational alerts, such as the alert that a user has joined a project, cannot use this notification method.

        Users can acknowledge PagerDuty alerts only from the PagerDuty